qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 Results from sparse vectors will guranatee, that all results with the required keywords are returned, while dense vectors will cover the semantically similar results.

-The mixtire of dense and sparse results can be presented directly to the user, or used as a first stage of a two-stage retrieval process.
+The mixture of dense and sparse results can be presented directly to the user, or used as a first stage of a two-stage retrieval process.

 Let's see how you can make a hybrid search query in Qdrant.